 While e-commerce certainly isn’t new, with the recent worldwide changes to society thanks to coronavirus, companies who have turned towards e-commerce as their new standard for doing business have managed to survive; even thrive.
 In contrast, those who didn’t acknowledge this new shift in business and trade have fallen at the wayside.

 With consumer behaviours changing, and the focus turning to the online world to complete shopping for even pantry basics, it’s time to re-think your business strategy.
 Your focus should now be on how you can not only fit in but also dominate the e-commerce space, which will only continue to grow exponentially during the pandemic and into a (hopefully) post covid-19 world.
 While the virus undoubtedly brings about many challenges to retailers, it also brings about new opportunities; it just depends on how you look at it.
-Here are four ways, tips, and ideas to help you come out on top in the e-commerce battle.
+Here are six essentials to coming out on top in the e-commerce battle.

 Optimise: Coronavirus or not, optimisation has always been vital when it comes to doing well in your e-commerce shop and channels.
 Try to ensure that your website is fast and responsive, and if you aren’t an IT whizz and don’t have the technical experience, look into IT consultancy and hire the experts instead.
 The money spent will be worth it in the long run when you have a quick page load time and convert your traffic into active consumers, all thanks to making the user’s experience that much smoother.

 Be mobile-friendly: For your e-commerce channels to grow, a business website that is responsive and mobile and tablet user friendly is essential.
 More and more consumers are shifting towards mobile browsing and purchasing, with 79% of smartphone users having made a purchase on their mobile devices in the last six months.